mia-platform/distribution/addons/prometheus-operator/logging-operator/README.md

-# Prometheus Operator Resources for logging-operator
+# Prometheus Operator Resources for Logging Operator

-This add-on adds support for Prometheus Operator resource for the logging-operator module workloads.
+This add-on adds support for Prometheus Operator resource for the Logging Operator module workloads.
 To work properly it needs both the Prometheus Operator and Logging Operator module.

+The add-on will add the appropriate NetworkPolicy for allowing the comunication between Prometheus and the Logging Operator controller and the PodMonitor resource for letting the Prometheus Operator to generate the correct configuration for scraping the data.

 ## What the Add-On Contains

-- **Resources:** the `PodMonitor` resource needed for allowing Prometheus Operator to correctly setup Prometheus for scraping the logging-operator workloads and the `NetworkPolicy` for allowing Prometheus to reach the exposed port.
+- **[resources](./resources):** containst the `PodMonitor` and `NetworkPolicy` resources

 ## Compatibility Matrix